Cincinnati State Surge Athletics

 Cincinnati State athletics continue to build a winning tradition

-In recent years, Cincinnati State has proven to be one of the most successful junior college programs in the nation.
-Women's basketball repeated as champions of the Ohio Community College Athletic Conference in 2009 and 2010.
+Cincinnati State has proven to be one of the most successful junior college programs in the nation.
 Women's soccer finished 2010 ranked 13th nationally among all junior colleges and advanced to the NJCAA Regional Final in 2013.
-The most crowning achievements were earned by the 2010 & 2014 men's basketball team, the 2010,2012 & 2013 men's soccer team, the 2011, 2012 & 2014 women's basketball team and the 2010 & 2011 men's golf teams as each program competed in the NJCAA National Tournament and made school history with record breaking results as shown below:
+Volleyball, which was relaunched in 2013, is a program on the rise led by Head Coach Kristy Parrill.
+The most crowning achievements in recent years have been earned by the men's basketball team, the men's soccer team, women's basketball team and the men's golf team as each program has made multiple trips to the NJCAA National Tournament and made school history with record breaking results as shown below:

 2014 NJCAA National Tournament - 6th Place, 2014 Co-OCCAC Champions, 2014 Region XII District 11 Champions, Ranked No. 1 in Final Regular Season Poll, Overall Record: 29-5, Head Coach: Andre Tate